ily123/rna_et/README.md

       2. 3Q1Q pdb file

 3. Possible Errors:
-    a) Make sure gaps are denoted as '.' in the MSF alignment
+    1. Make sure gaps are denoted as '.' in the MSF alignment
-    b) If using wetc standalone, make sure the file path in -o is not too long (will throw error)
+    2. If using wetc standalone, make sure the file path in -o is not too long (will throw error)

 Bonus:

-4. Ribosome Example (ET_RNA_ms/ribosome_23S_example)
+  Ribosome Example (ET_RNA_ms/ribosome_23S_example)
   example of ET application using the 23S rRNA alignment, including the ET trace, and z-score computations (Several intermediate steps here are already pre-computed)

-  uses wetc to produce ranking, but wrapped in MATLAB otherwise

   To run:
   1. Launch matlab